dqops/dqo/docs/data-sources/bigquery.md

 ![Importing tables - advisor](https://dqops.com/docs/images/working-with-dqo/adding-connections/importing-tables-advisor.png)

-## Add BigQuery connection using DQOps Shell
+## Add a BigQuery connection using DQOps Shell

 To add a connection run the following command in DQOps Shell.